matheger/matheger.github.io/_pages/python.md

 I am Spartacus!
 ```

-And the best part: It's extensible to any number of objects we want!
+Obviously the best part of this code is that it's extensible to any number of objects we want!
+For added style points, we could grab a random class from `globals()` each time.
+Soon we won't even know anymore who we are ourselves.

 ## *tacet*